 You can cook rabbits in a pie, over with sauce, slow cook in a casserole or roast over a barbecue.
 It’s a very versatile meat.

-Here are some delicious rabbit recipes to try out when you’re back from a spot of walked-up shooting with a brace for the pot.
+Here are some delicious rabbit recipes to try out when you’re back from a spot of roughshooting with a brace for the pot.

 Do small rabbits taste better than larger ones?